 The cycle of life is all around us and all within us.
 We are interwoven into the fabric of existence.
 Perhaps even more extraordinary, is that all biotic and abiotic forms exist together and within one another.
 The abiotic elements, such as water and oxygen, give life to the biotic, and the biotic enrich the cycle of abiotic elements within the ecosystems.

-Take a look at your hands.
+Look at your hands.
 While not visually discernible, at the cellular level they are undergoing a process of continual decay and rebirth.
 Each cell of the epidermis will be replaced in roughly 10 to 30 days.
 The body disposes of billions of dead cells every day.
 The ingredients required to produce new cells are obtained from the world around us.
 The matter of our bodies and the matter of our surrounding environment are in a state of constant exchange.

 To smell the fragrance of the rose, to taste the mesocarp of the pear, to hear the waves upon the shore, to feel the wind upon your face, to watch the sunset upon the Earth, is to be immersed in the everlasting cycle of matter and energy in the cosmos.
-The pulse of our hearts is a cycle of the elements of life, no different from rain drops descending on a journey to the sea, or the budding and withering of leaves in the spring and the fall.
+The pulse of our hearts is a cycle of the elements of life, no different from raindrops descending on a journey to the sea, or the budding and withering of leaves in the spring and the fall.

 In life and in life beyond, we remain in this system.
 We are together forever, giving life to one another.
 What it is within us that we see in the mirror, is no different than all that we see around us.
 In this moment the matter of existence may be divided by space, but in the next moment it is united.
-Time brings all together and all apart and all together again; this is the pulse of the universe.
+Time brings all together and all apart and all together again; this is the rhythm of the universe.

-When we pass on from what we call “life,” we become evermore a part of all that is around us.
+When we pass on from what we call “life,” we become ever more a part of all that is around us.
 Decomposition of the body is quite literally a transfer of matter and energy.
 We become the next generation.
 We become the budding flower, we become its nectar, we become the infant hummingbird, we become the young hawk, we become the matter and the energy that is within all.
 We are reborn into every shape and form.
 And what is more beautiful than new life?
 Life in its infancy is the most extraordinary form of being.
 What a beautiful privilege to be a part of this system.

 I find peace in knowing that all who I have loved, and who have moved on, remain around me forever.
 If we wish to be with those who have passed, we need simply to sit a while in nature and relish the beauty that is all around us, for that beauty is the new and present face of those who have journeyed on from their previous form.
 Isn’t this extraordinary enough to soothe the mind?
 Do we really need beliefs to give us peace?
 Must we separate ourselves from nature, to feel significant?